When Vaginas Attack!

 That's just the fused labia that looks like it.

-For a long time, actually, scientists really struggled to figure out what was going on with hyenas because they thought there there were only males out there.
+for a long time, actually, scientists really struggled to figure out what was going on with hyenas because they thought there were only males out there.

 But the female genitalia looks remarkably like the male.

-It's like I've heard it described as kind of like inverting a sock, like gets pushed and she relaxes it and the penis gets to push in there.
+It's like I've heard it described as kind of like inverting a sock, like gets pushed and she relaxes it, and the penis gets to push in there.
+Oh, wow.

-But they also have to give birth birth through it.
+They make through it, but they also have to give birth through it.

 And it's been described as pushing a cantaloupe through garden hose.